Type of Journey

 We have listed the top two hotels for the Dharamshala tour, offering you all the services that you need.

 Pavillion: The Pavillion is a mix of tradition and modern sophistication; it very well represents the Indian Spirit.
-The hotel offers a spacious and luminous room to cater to all your needs.
+The hotel offers spacious and luminous rooms to cater to all your needs.

-Fortune Park Moksha: Fortune Park Moksha has the hotel rooms rich in color, providing their guests an opportunity to relax by offering the great ambiance and best services.Nearby Attractions
+Fortune Park Moksha: Fortune Park Moksha has hotel rooms rich in color, providing their guests an opportunity to relax by offering a great ambiance and the best services.Nearby Attractions